Spin-Hall conductivity and optical characteristics of noncentrosymmetric quantum spin Hall insulators: the case of PbBiI: Theory

 \subsection{Pristine and perturbed Hamiltonian}

-The geometric structure of PbBiI is depicted in Fig.\ref{fig:1}(a) with top and side views, consisting of Bi (V), Pb (IV), and I (VII) elements.
-The lattice parameters are approximately $d \approx 1.3$ \AA{} and $h = 3.04 \AA{}$.
-Our analysis reveals that the highest valence comes from the $p_{x,y}$-Bi orbitals, while the $p_z$-Bi orbitals are linked to the lowest conduction band.
+The geometric structure of PbBiI is depicted in Fig. \ref{fig:1}(a) with top and side views, consisting of Bi (V), Pb (IV), and I (VII) elements.
+The distance parameters are approximately $d \approx$ 1.3 {\AA} and $h$ = 3.04 {\AA}.
+Previous analysis reveals that the highest valence comes from the $p_{x,y}$-Bi orbitals, while the $p_z$-Bi orbitals give the most relevant contribution to the lowest conduction band.
 As a result, we can ignore the Pb and I components in the electronic band structure of PbBiI.
-Hence, we focus on $L = 1$ (p orbitals), $S = 1/2$ for spin angular momentum, and $J_{1,2} = \{1/2, 3/2\}$ for two spin directions with $j_z = \{-1/2, 1/2\}$.
-The Effective Hamiltonian in the basis of |J, ±1/2⟩ can be expressed as~\cite{PhysRevB.94.041302}
+Hence, we focus on the single-particle bands with $l = 1$ (p-orbitals), $s = 1/2$ for spin angular momentum, and $j_{1,2} = \{1/2, 3/2\}$.
+The bands with j$_z$=$\pm$3/2 are far from the Fermi level~\cite{PhysRevB.94.041302}, and we have left the bands for two spin directions with $j_z = \pm1/2$.
+Therefore, the effective Hamiltonian in the basis of $|$j,j$_z\rangle$=$|\{1/2,3/2\}$,$\pm$1/2$\rangle$ can be expressed as: